netopyr/reduxfx/README.md

 ### Updater

 The heart of every ReduxFX-application is the updater.
 It is a BiFunction, which takes the old state and an action and calculates the new state.
-In this application, it is defined in the class [Todos][todos class].
+In this application, it is defined in the class [Updater][class updater].

 Usually the updater is implemented as a huge switch-case statement with one branch per action-type.
 Below you can see an excerpt from the updater of the example application.
 It shows the cases of the actions NewTextfieldChanged and AddTodo.